nebula-engine/Nebula/README.md

 ## Boost
 theory about Boost Asio: only one async callback will run at a time.
 So, if an async callback blocks, no other async calls will complete until the blockage clears

+## srever-client connection process

+1. S and C send Hello msgs:
+    - address of process
+2. if process_address